NicoPANW/Contrail_Cookbook/docs/index.md

 Below we can notice that the IP FIB is empty while the MAC FIB is populated.

-This

 ![Screenshot](img/virtual_networks/VR-L2-L3view.png)

 ![Screenshot](img/virtual_networks/VR-L2-L2view.png)

-In this mode, vRouter will NOT answer ARP.
+In this mode, vRouter will never answer ARP, it will flood ARP.

 Below vSRX_3 is pinging vSRX_4.
 ARP table on vSRX_3 was cleared.
 We notice that vSRX_3 sends an ARP request for 10.0.0.4. vSRX_4 is answering back accordingly.
-Besides, on vif interface we can see the flag "L2".
+Besides, on vif interface we can see the flag "L2" and "F" to flood.

 ![Screenshot](img/virtual_networks/VR-L2-ping.png)